slatedocs/slate/source/includes/api-reference/_index.html.md

 <code><a href="#create-a-custom-field"><span class="post-verb">POST</span> <span class=""nn>/custom_fields</span></a><br><a href="#get-a-custom-field"><span class="get-verb">GET</span> <span class=""nn>/custom_fields/{custom_field_gid}</span></a><br><a href="#update-a-custom-field"><span class="put-verb">PUT</span> <span class=""nn>/custom_fields/{custom_field_gid}</span></a><br><a href="#delete-a-custom-field"><span class="delete-verb">DELETE</span> <span class=""nn>/custom_fields/{custom_field_gid}</span></a><br><a href="#get-a-workspace-39-s-custom-fields"><span class="get-verb">GET</span> <span class=""nn>/workspaces/{workspace_gid}/custom_fields</span></a><br><a href="#create-an-enum-option"><span class="post-verb">POST</span> <span class=""nn>/custom_fields/{custom_field_gid}/enum_options</span></a><br><a href="#reorder-a-custom-field-39-s-enum"><span class="post-verb">POST</span> <span class=""nn>/custom_fields/{custom_field_gid}/enum_options/insert</span></a><br><a href="#update-an-enum-option"><span class="put-verb">PUT</span> <span class=""nn>/enum_options/{enum_option_gid}</span></a></code>
 </pre>

-In the Asana application, Tasks can hold user-specified Custom Fields which provide extra information; for example, a priority value or a number representing the time required to complete a Task.
-This lets a user define the type of information that each Task within a Project can contain in addition to the built-in fields that Asana provides.
+In the Asana application, Tasks, Projects, and Portfolios can hold user-specified Custom Fields which provide extra information; for example, a priority value or a number representing the time required to complete a Task.
+This lets a user define the type of information that each Item within a Project or Portfolio can contain in addition to the built-in fields that Asana provides.

 **Note:** Custom Fields are a premium feature.
 Integrations which work with Custom Fields need to handle an assortment of use cases for free and premium users in context of free and premium organizations.
 For a detailed examination of to what data users will have access in different circumstances, read the section below on [access control](#custom-field-access-control).

 The characteristics of Custom Fields are:

 * There is metadata that defines the Custom Field.
-This metadata is shared across an entire organization or workspace. * Projects can have Custom Fields associated with them individually.
-This is conceptually akin to adding columns in a database or a spreadsheet: every Task (row) in the Project (table) can contain information for that field, including "blank" values, i.e. `null` data. * Tasks have Custom Field _values_ assigned to them.
+This metadata can be shared across an entire workspace, or be specific to a Project or Portfolio. * Creating a Custom Field Setting on a Project or Portfolio means each direct child will have the custom field.
+This is conceptually akin to adding columns in a database or a spreadsheet: every Task (row) in the Project (table) can contain information for that field, including "blank" values, i.e. `null` data.
+For Portfolio custom fields, every Project (row) in the Portfolio (table) will contain information for the custom field. * Custom Field Settings only go one child deep.
+Meaning a custom field setting on a portfolio will give each project the custom field, but not each task within those projects. * Tasks have Custom Field _values_ assigned to them.

 A brief example: let's imagine that an organization has defined a Custom Field for "Priority".
 This field is of `enum` type and can have user-defined values of `Low`, `Medium`, or `High`.
 This is the field metadata, and it is visible within, and shared across, the entire organization.